guyardon/git-cli-tutorial/README.md

 This proficiency proves invaluable when collaborating within a team, but it's equally advantageous for individual developers working on personal projects.
 Git is often one of those skills that are expected to be picked up along the way, rather than formally tought.

 From my perspective, many developers are quite comfortable using graphical user interfaces to work with Git.
-These GUIs, such the [source control features in VS Code](https://code.visualstudio.com/docs/sourcecontrol/overview), enhanced with extensions (I personally enjoy using [Git Graph](https://marketplace.visualstudio.com/items?itemName=mhutchie.git-graph) and [Commit Message Editor](https://marketplace.visualstudio.com/items?itemName=adam-bender.commit-message-editor) extensions), unquestionably make Git more user-friendly.
+As an example, I personally enjoy using the [source control features in VS Code](https://code.visualstudio.com/docs/sourcecontrol/overview), enhanced with the [Git Lens](https://www.gitkraken.com/gitlens) extension, which unquestionably make Git more user-friendly.
 However, it's important to remember that there are still some compelling reasons to explore the power of bare-bones command line.

 Git's Command Line Interface (CLI) is cross-platform, ensuring consistent performance across all your working environments.
 Through consistent practice, employing the command line can push developers to establish more effective Git workflows.
 Additionally, delving into Git CLI compels us to grasp basic terminal commands, an indispensable skill for any software developer.